RuudPuts/AdventOfCode/2020/day4.md

 Count the number of **valid** passports - those that have all required fields.
 Treat `cid` as optional. **In your batch file, how many passports are valid?**

 Your puzzle answer was `226`.
-<p class="day-success">The first half of this puzzle is complete!
-It provides one gold star: *
 ## Task 2
 The line is moving more quickly now, but you overhear airport security talking about how passports with invalid data are getting through.
 Better add some data validation, quick!